zuozhenggh/learning-library/developer-library/forms-to-oci/introduction/introduction.md

 ## About this Workshop

 In this workshop, you install Oracle Forms on Oracle Cloud Infrastruture.
-And compile and run Oracle Forms samples.
+Then compile and run Oracle Forms samples.

   ![architecture](images/forms-architecture.png)